Ananth Kumar

-Hegannahalli Narayana Shastry Ananth Kumar (22 July 1959 – 12 November 2018) was an Indian politician affiliated with Bharatiya Janata Party (BJP).
+Hegannahalli Narayana Shastry Ananth Kumar (22 July 1959 – 12 November 2018) was an Indian politician who served as 1st Minister of Culture from 1999 to 2001.
 He was the Minister of Chemicals and Fertilizers, Parliamentary Affairs of India from 2014 until his death in 2018.
 Ananth Kumar was an MP from South Bangalore 6 times, Minister of Chemicals and fertilizers from 26 May 2014, and Parliamentary affairs from 2016.
 He was a member of the Parliament for over two decades, having been elected to the Lok Sabha, the lower house, from Bangalore South, from 1996 until his death.
 He also served as Minister for Civil Aviation, Tourism, Sports, Urban Development, and Poverty Alleviation.

 Early life

 Ananth Kumar was born in a middle-class Brahmin family at Bangalore, Sheshadripuram, Karnataka, and moved to Hubli in 1979.
 His father, H. N. Narayan Shastry, was employed with the Indian Railways.
 His family settled in Hubli in 1979–80.
 His mother Smt Girija Shastry was a social worker associated with the Bharatiya Jana Sangh.
 She served as the deputy mayor of the Hubli-Dharwad Municipal Corporation between 1985 and 1986.
 Kumar completed his matriculation in Lamington School and pre-university course in science PC Jabin College in Hubli.
 He earned bachelor's degree in arts from Kadasiddeshwar Arts College, affiliated to the Karnatak University, and in Laws from JSS Law college, both in Hubli.

 Kumar joined the Rashtriya Swayamsevak Sangh (RSS) in 1973 and took part in the movement started by Jayaprakash Narayan the following year.
 He was jailed in the Hubli sub-jail for a period of over 40 days during the emergency.